 Resistance training has been shown to reduce the risk of chronic diseases such as type 2 diabetes, heart disease, and certain types of cancer.

-Enhanced metabolism
+Increased metabolism

 Better mood and mental health

-Does lifting weights stunt growth
+Does lifting weights stunt growth?

 A few things to notice when lifting weight